 A model with clear roles and responsibilities for management of the portfolio company, its Board of Directors and EQT, complemented by a TROIKA forum to facilitate growth.

 EQT applies a corporate governance model for all majority-owned portfolio companies with clear roles and responsibilities.
-Once a new portfolio company is acquired, EQT appoints a Board of Directors with a Chairman, generally an independent Industrial Advisor, supported by other sector/industry specialists from the industrial network and an Investment Advisory partner.
+Once a new portfolio company is acquired, EQT appoints a Board of Directors with a Chairman, generally an Industrial Advisor, supported by other sector/industry specialists from the industrial network and an Investment Advisory partner.
 The Board of Directors defines and monitors strategic plans in the portfolio companies and ensures that management gets the relevant support and resources to run the company in an efficient, responsible and accountable manner.

 The board is carefully structured for each portfolio company and its specific needs and is usually kept small to ensure strong commitment and swift decision-making.
 The Board of Directors appoints the CEO.